Analyzing Ego Networks

 Ego-Network Betweenness

-An alternative structural measure of ego’s position in the ego network, closely related to the clustering coefficient, is ego network betweenness.
+An alternative structural measure of ego’s position in the ego network, also closely related to the clustering coefficient, is ego network betweenness.
 As Everett and Borgatti (2005) note, in an ego network betweenness is determined by the number of paths of length two that involve ego, that is, by the number of disconnected alters.

 Therefore, if \(\mathbf{A}\) is the adjacency matrix recording the links between the alters, then \(\mathbf{A}^2\) will contain the number of paths of length two between each pair of alters.
 Because we are only interested in the number of paths of length two between each pair of disconnected alters, we multiply (element-wise) this matrix by the adjacency matrix corresponding to the graph complement (a matrix with a one for every zero in the original adjacency matrix and a zero for each one).
 We then take the sum of the reciprocals of one of the triangles (excluding the main diagonal) of the resulting matrix to find the betweenness of ego.